mpwalsh8/wpgform/readme.txt

 == Changelog ==

+= Version 0.21 =
+* Added ability to display a Javascript alert box upon successful form submission.
+* Fixed more syntax errors in the ReadMe.txt markdown.

+= Version 0.20 =
+* More documentation cleanup.

 = Version 0.19 =
 * Documentation updates in the READMME.txt file.
 * Update information on About Tab to reflect new architecture.